-A major project of conservation-led repair and restoration will save St Leonard’s Church from closure by replacing rotted timbers in its medieval roof, rebuilding the stonework of damaged windows, and ensuring rainwater does not get into the building.
-The work will restore the so-called “environmental envelope” of the structure, so that the internal timbers remain dry and not susceptible to rot and beetle damage, and the wall paintings do not have successive periods of damp and dryness which leaches out the pigments and weakens the adhesion of the plaster.
+A major project of conservation-led repair and restoration has saved St Leonard’s Church from closure by replacing rotted timbers in its medieval roof, rebuilding the stonework of damaged windows, and ensuring rainwater does not get into the building.
+This work means that “environmental envelope” of the structure is now sound again, so that the internal timbers remain dry and not susceptible to rot and beetle damage, and the wall paintings do not have successive periods of damp and dryness which leaches out the pigments and weakens the adhesion of the plaster.

-The work is scheduled to start in Autumn 2020 and run through until Summer 2021, when the church will re-open.
-Craftspeople skilled in woodwork, stone masonry and structural repair will combine their skills to ensure that the Grade I listed building retains as much of the original material as possible, while being made safe and secure for the coming centuries.
-Although an outer scaffold cover will protect the interior while the work is done, we will organise “hard hat tours” so that people can come and see how a medieval building is put together.
+The work started in Autumn 2020 and ran through until Autumn 2021.
+Craftspeople skilled in woodwork, stone masonry and structural repair combined their skills to ensure that the Grade I listed building retains as much of the original material as possible, while being made safe and secure for the coming centuries.
+A huge outer scaffold cover protected the interior while the work was done, and we organised “hard hat tours” so that people could climb the scaffold and see how a medieval building is put together.

 Much work was done during 2019 to survey the church in detail so that every stage of the restoration could be planned.
 These pictures tell the story of that process…